robertgarrigos/config_deploy/README.md

 snapshot config directory.
 1. Whenever you are ready to deploy, click on 'Download deploy file' in the admin page of this module.
-1. Go to the staging site and upload the downloaded deploy.tar.gz file with the Full Import form of the Configuration Manager (admin/config/development/configur ation/full)
+1. Go to the staging/production site and upload the downloaded deploy.tar.gz file with the Full Import form of the Configuration Manager (admin/config/development/configuration/full).
+Remember that you have to have installed Config Deploy also in the staging/production sites.
 1. Backdrop will show you the synch page with a list of missing files and all the new and modified files.
 You can ignore the missing files BUT remember to leave unchecked (by default) the new checkbox you will find at the bottom of the